tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Face/QuickStarts/node.md

     },
 ```

 A válasz mostantól a Face attribútumokat is tartalmazza.
-Példa:
+Például:

 ```json
 [